leptos-rs/start-trunk/README.md

 By default, this template uses Rust `nightly` and requires that you've installed the `wasm` compilation target for your toolchain.

-Sass and Tailwind are supported by the Trunk build tool, but are optional additions: [see here for more info on how to set those up with Trunk][Trunk-instructions].
+Sass and Tailwind are also supported by the Trunk build tool, but are optional additions: [see here for more info on how to set those up with Trunk][Trunk-instructions].

 If you don't have Rust nightly, you can install it with